unnatiMistry/sttp_website/README.md

 # sttp_website
-Repository for Sttp workshop's website on blockchain for tradescrypt
+Repository for Sttp on blockchain for tradescrypt